MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/New-CsTeamTemplate.md

 ```

 Step 1: Create new template from copy of existing template.
 Gets the template JSON file of Template with specified OData ID, creates a JSON file user can make edits in.
-Step 2: Create a new template from the JSON file named “input”.
+Step 2: Create a new template from the JSON file named "input".

 ### EXAMPLE 2